Degrees & Majors

 A note on pathways: A pathway is an advising guide to help students prepare for their intended bachelor's degree major.
 By following the course of study outlined in the appropriate Associate of Arts or Associate of Science pathway, students will have the necessary prerequisite courses to continue in their chosen disciplines.
 A pathway is not a major and will not be represented on the diploma.

-The Film and Media major is devoted to the interdisciplinary study of film, television and new media.
+The Georgia State Film and Media major is devoted to the interdisciplinary study of film, television and new media.
 Courses focus on the histories and theories of cinematic, electronic and digital media and provide the opportunity for practical experience in film/media production.
 Students work closely with faculty members to devise an optimum program of study integrating creative and collaborative thinking.
 This liberal arts approach to film, television and new media provides the student with the necessary skills and knowledge to adapt to the changing media environment.

 Film/Media Production, B.A./M.A.
 Dual Degree